Drug Rehab for Women & Mothers

 Today, it is not uncommon to see pregnant women struggling to overcome various forms of addiction.
-Most women will continue to use throughout their pregnancy due to the lack of resources and the fear of reaching out for help.
+Most women will continue to use throughout their pregnancy due to the lack of resources when it comes to rehab for women and the fear of reaching out for help.
 In many cases, the fear of losing their child or getting Child Protective Services (CPS) involved often prevents pregnant women from seeking treatment.

-Pregnant women who suffer from addiction also struggle with limited transportation, few financial resources, inadequate childcare and an overwhelming stigma.
+Pregnant women who suffer from addiction also struggle with limited transportation, few financial resources, inadequate childcare, and an overwhelming stigma.
 Admitting to a drug problem is difficult enough but when the addict is a mother, society tends to judge even more harshly.
-Even when pregnant women can overcome these obstacles, logistics are an issue.
+Even when pregnant women can overcome these obstacles, logistics is an issue.
 Spending time away from family and other children can be hard emotionally.
-For women without support and financial stability, it can seem impossible.
+For women without the support and financial stability, it can seem impossible.

 The first part of the addiction treatment process is usually detox.
 This process requires time away from loved ones in a medical facility.
 It’s a tough step to take, but it’s necessary for success.
 Withdrawal symptoms can be uncomfortable and even fatal without proper treatment.
 When the addict is a pregnant woman, that medical care becomes even more vital, as detox symptoms can affect fetuses in the womb.
 In some tragic cases, untreated withdrawal can be fatal for the mother and the baby.
 This is part of the reason it’s so vital that pregnant women who suffer from addiction reach out for help.
 Some may try to do it on their own to avoid the shame or stigma, but this is a dangerous decision.
 Fortunately, in modern addiction treatment there are options for women seeking detox services even while pregnant.